j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 moment gliding light across our yard, across each leaf, across each nerve

-in corresponding minds
+cell in corresponding minds
 of moth or squirrel or cardinal

 ⁕  ⁕  ⁕

-Clogged with material and minute history,
-how does Reality haul
+Clogged with material, how does Reality
-its cumbrous mass into the next moment's frame?
+haul into the waiting moment's frame?

 How does it thread the red-winged
 blackbird through the thicket yet again?

 Newness is the oldest thing it does.

+*If you would enter...become as children.*

 Time seethes through the forest gaps,
 making each creature new as ever

 up to the very moment: ancient
-as the nimble days we imitate.
+as the nimble days we imitate:

-*if you would enter...become like little children*

-braiding its moments (criss-cross-applesauce)

-braiding with small hands
+braiding with small hands the threads
-threads whose source we cannot trace,
-innumerable old themes
+we cannot follow back, old themes

+of...
-...like the theme of limits within the limitless.
+of limits within the limitless:

-The narrow path tracing a ridge
+the narrow path tracing a ridge
-which veers both ways into immensity.
+which veers each way into immensity,

-The scant expanse of frequencies
+the scant expanse of frequencies
-which brushes our perception, bewildered
+which our perceptions brush, bewildered
-as a peak into luminescent clouds
+as a peak through noctilucent clouds,

 *and I will put you in a cleft of rock and I will cover you*

-The elegant footprint of a theorem amid the sprawling instances which it explains,
+the elegant footprint of a theorem amid those sprawling instances which it explains,
 purports to explain.

 The theme is an ascetic one,